ivannotes/blog-post/develop_single_app_with_react.md

         </div>
     </div>

-See the children is be filled into the parent's node.
-By using this feature we could layout the menu layout and put all subpage as children use different url pattern to switch from different sub pages.
+See the children are filled into the parent's node.
+By using this feature we could define app's layout with menus and put all subpage as children then use different url patterns to switch from different sub pages.

 #### Use Redux To Track State Change

 As React see itself as an UI framework, we need extra help from other framework to keep track of state change.
-For example after user login to need to store the user information somewhere for display, this is where redux come in for playing.
+For example after user login, we need to store the user information somewhere for display, this is where redux come in for playing.
 Redux provide three components to track the state change of the application, they are action, reducer and store.
-Action is the data source for store, it defines what happens in the application and reducer response to the action and decide the related state change in store, the store it where the state is stored.
+Action is the data source for store, it defines what happens in the application and reducer responses to the action and decides the related state change in store, the store is where the state is stored.
 Another very important thing is that the store is basically a big data object.

 #### Use Axios For Network Interaction

 Axios is an http client library which based on Promise interface, it provides simple interfaces for network interaction.
-By simple configuration you can start to play with it, and it also provides Interceptors which you can inspect requests and responses which makes some globally process for requests and responses easier for example global error handling.
+By simple configuration you can start to play with it, and it also provides interceptors which you can inspect requests and responses which makes some globally process for requests and responses easier: for example global error handling.

 #### Style